 This place is just so beautiful, and make sure you wear running shoes!
 There’s a lot of walking!!

 Osaka Castle is a Japanese castle in Ch??-ku, Osaka, Japan.
 The castle is one of Japan’s most famous landmarks and it played a major role in the unification of Japan during the sixteenth century of the Azuchi-Momoyama period.

 It was freaken COLD that day.
 Note to self: do not travel in Japan during winter months.
+It might have been a little better to take the japan tours during the summer.
 I was so cold I ended up buying a pea coat there.
 Yes the below picture shows my new Blue Label peacoat.

 How it would look like in May.

 Since I went in February….. this is how it looks like when it was – 2 degrees and hailing in my face